vmware-archive/iot-analytics-benchmark/README.md

 Iot Analytics Benchmark is a simulation of two types of analytics run against a stream of Internet-of-Things data

-IoT Analytics Benchmark ML consists of Spark MLLib-based Machine Learning data analytic programs run on a stream of sensor data
+IoT Analytics Benchmark ML(./ML) consists of Spark MLLib-based Machine Learning data analytic programs run on a stream of sensor data

-IoT Analytics Benchmark DL consists of neural network-based Deep Learning image classification programs run on a stream of images
+IoT Analytics Benchmark DL(./DL) consists of neural network-based Deep Learning image classification programs run on a stream of images

 ## Releases & Major Branches